 - Decide what you think is achievable in the next 12 months.

-- Make a list of knowledge and skills that you need to achieve those things.
-We recognise any learning activities that are relevant to your role, so there’s no need to find activities related to agile every year.
+- Make a list of the knowledge and skills you need to achieve those things.
+The Agile Business Consortium recognises any learning activities that are relevant to your role, so there’s no need to find activities related to agility every year.

 - Is your list achievable within the next 12 months?
 If not, you can still make a note of it on your plan as a long-term goal.